Create your own personalized MyJanssenCarePath account to:

-We understand how important it is for you to take your PROCRIT® medication just as your doctor prescribed.
-Janssen CarePath provides ongoing support to help you stay on track with your PROCRIT® treatment.
+We understand how important it is for you to take your PROCRIT® as your doctor prescribed.
+That's why we've created some tools that may help you stay on track with your PROCRIT® treatment:

 PROCRIT® (epoetin alfa) is used to treat a lower than normal number of red blood cells (anemia) caused by:

 PROCRIT® may also be used to reduce the chance you will need red blood cell transfusions if you are scheduled for certain surgeries where a lot of blood loss is expected.